Skip to content

 Russell Westbrook was the 2016–17 NBA MVP on a historically high usage rate; he averaged a triple-double for the season (31.6 / 10.7 / 10.4).
 It was the first triple-double-average season since Oscar Robertson in 1961–62.
 Westbrook repeated the triple-double average in 2017–18 and 2018–19.

-In July 2017, the Thunder acquired Paul George from Indiana.
-The George-Westbrook pairing produced two playoff first-round exits.
+In July 2017, the Thunder acquired Paul George from Indiana for Victor Oladipo and Domantas Sabonis, both of whom became All-Stars elsewhere.
+The George-Westbrook pairing produced two playoff first-round exits and a sense that the roster was misaligned.
 In July 2019 the Thunder traded George to the Clippers for Shai Gilgeous-Alexander, Danilo Gallinari, and a record five first-round picks plus two pick-swaps.
+They also traded Westbrook to Houston for Chris Paul, two first-round picks, and two pick-swap rights.
 Sam Presti, the general manager since 2007, has publicly described the George trade as the operational reset of the franchise.
+By the summer of 2021, Oklahoma City had accumulated 36 total draft picks over seven years (18 first-round, 18 second-round), an unprecedented collection that shaped the rebuild entirely through the draft rather than free agency.

 The SGA era and the 2025 championship